 TOEFL/IELTS/Person test of English (PTE)

 We don’t offer ESL classes, so if English isn’t your first language, it’s important to demonstrate that you are ready to jump into a high-level, demanding environment where the coursework is taught in English.
 International applicants whose first language is not English must take either the TOEFL, IELTS or PTE.
-Competitive applicants typically score 100 or higher on the TOEFL, 7.0 or higher on the IELTS or 68 or higher on the PTE.
-If you’re an international applicant who has lived in an English-speaking country or have attended an English-speaking school for more than six years, we may waive this requirement.
-To request a waiver, email us at email@example.com with a description of your circumstances.
+Strong applicants typically score 100 or higher on the TOEFL, 7.0 or higher on the IELTS or 68 or higher on the PTE.
+If you’re an international applicant who has lived in an English-speaking country or have attended an English-speaking school for more than four years, we may waive this requirement.
+To request a waiver, email us at firstname.lastname@example.org with a description of your circumstances.